I can only assume you have read about my Killer Green Thumb, but in-case you haven’t read: here and here and here…

 For this planter:

-• Location: When planting the flowers, I chose to position Flowers on Fence (15)them along the edge which was furthest from the fence, ensuring they would hang over the edge and overflow beautifully.
+- Location: When planting the flowers, I chose to position them along the edge which was furthest from the fence, ensuring they would hang over the edge and overflow beautifully.
 There was a few times the vines started climbing up the fence, in these instances, I used tooth picks to re-direct the growth or threaded the vines through the handles.